nikefn/nikefn.github.io/about.md

 ---
 ![Niklas Effenberger]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 Hi, I'm Niklas.
-I'm a research associate at [Fraunhofer IAO](https://www.muse.iao.fraunhofer.de/en/ueber-uns/team-urban-systems-engingeering/smart-urban-environments.html) in Stuttgart, working within the Urban Systems Engineering department.
-My work sits at the intersection of urban sustainability, governance and technology.
+I'm a research associate at [Fraunhofer IAO](https://www.muse.iao.fraunhofer.de/en/ueber-uns/team-urban-systems-engingeering/smart-urban-environments.html) in Stuttgart, working in the Urban Systems Engineering department.
+Most of my work is about cities, sustainability and the question of how the two may fit together.

-Over the past years at Fraunhofer, I have developed and coordinated work packages in large-scale European programmes.
-In [URBREATH]({{ site.url }}/urbreath), a Horizon Europe project on nature-based solutions for climate resilience, I coordinate the Replication and Scaling work package, developing frameworks and training formats together with cities adopting nature-based solutions across different climatic and institutional contexts.
-Before that, I served as Replication Manager in [SPARCS]({{ site.url }}/sparcs), a H2020 programme on positive energy districts, where I worked with five European cities on their implementation.
-I also co-led the work package on societal integration in [ACCSESS]({{ site.url }}/accsess), an H2020 project on carbon capture and usage, focusing on governance, public administration and stakeholder legitimacy.
+A lot of that work happens inside large European research projects.
+Right now I coordinate the *replication and scaling* work package in [URBREATH]({{ site.url }}/urbreath), which is about nature-based solutions for climate resilience across different European cities.
+Before that I worked on *positive energy districts* in [SPARCS]({{ site.url }}/sparcs), and on the societal side of carbon capture in [ACCSESS]({{ site.url }}/accsess).
+The overarching idea is the concept of *"replication"* and on how something that works in one city, may be made to work in another (...and why that often turns out to be much harder than it sounds).

-More recently, I have been working around ideas of the so-called [Citiverse]({{ site.url }}/citiverse): City-scale virtual environments that bring together digital twins, simulations and "immersive" interfaces to support urban decision-making.
-My interest here is about the technology itself and whether this technology could help people from different backgrounds to arrive at a shared understanding of what is happening in their city and what could happen next?
-I contributed to the [ITU Citiverse Use Case Identification Track](https://www.itu.int/net/epub/TSB/2025-Citiverse-Use-Case-Taxonomy-Overview-Use-Case-Identification-Track/index.html#p=1) as part of the [Global Initiative on Virtual Worlds and AI](https://www.itu.int/metaverse/virtual-worlds/) and the [Metaverse Themenwochen](https://www.iao.fraunhofer.de/de/leistungen/metaverse-vielfalt-erleben-innovation-gestalten.html) campaign from the Department of Urban Systems Engineering on the topic of the convergence of digital twins, AI, XR and urban systems.
+Recently I've been spending time on the idea of the *[Citiverse]({{ site.url }}/citiverse)* and on city-scale virtual environments that try to bring together digital twins, simulations and immersive interfaces.
+I am still trying to understand what to make out of the concept and where it could go.
+Yet, the question I keep coming back to, is, whether tools like those could actually help people from different backgrounds arrive at a shared understanding of what is happening and what could happen in their city.
+I've written more about that on the dedicated [project page]({{ site.url }}/citiverse).

-A topic that has become increasingly important to me is nighttime governance.
-Cities are 24-hour systems, but planning and policy rarely account for what happens after dark.
-I published a comment titled "My city never sleeps" in [*Nature Cities*](https://doi.org/10.1038/s44284-025-00244-8) in 2025 and contributed to [the Nighttime Economy Report](https://nter.report/) published at the [World Economic Forum](https://www.weforum.org/) in 2026.
-I have spoken about this topic at [SXSW]({{ site.url }}/_posts/2024-04-30-nighttime.markdown) in Austin, the [UN World Urban Forum](https://wuf.unhabitat.org/) in Cairo, the [NØK Conference](https://noek-conference.com/) in Mannheim and coached the winning team of the 2025 [Fraunhofer Summer Camp](https://www.art-design.fraunhofer.de/de/programme/summercamp/summercamp-2025.html), and their AI-driven tool for nighttime pedestrian safety.
+I also keep coming back to the topic of the night.
+Cities run around the clock, but planning and development predominantly account for the daytime.
+I think, that this gap could matter more than one would usually assume.
+I wrote a comment for *Nature Cities* titled ["My City Never Sleeps"](https://doi.org/10.1038/s44284-025-00244-8), and have talked about the topic on several conferences.
+You may find more on the topic in my blog [here]({{ site.url }}/nighttime) and [here]({{ site.url }}/nighttime2).

-On a more independent track, I have been developing the [Amazonia City Lab Initiative]({{ site.url }}/amazonia) together with [Amazonia 4.0](https://amazonia4.org/) and [Fundação Getulio Vargas (FGV)](https://portal.fgv.br/en).
-The initiative is close to my heart, it tries adapting Fraunhofer's [Morgenstadt City Lab](https://www.morgenstadt.de/en.html) methodology for small towns in the Brazilian Amazon.
-You may find more information about the initiative in the dedicated [project subpage]({{ site.url }}/amazonia).
+On a more independent track, I've been working with [Amazonia 4.0](https://amazonia4.org/) and [FGV](https://portal.fgv.br/en) on the [Amazonia City Lab Initiative]({{ site.url }}/amazonia), which tries to adapt Fraunhofer's [Morgenstadt City Lab](https://www.morgenstadt.de/en.html) approach for small towns in the Brazilian Amazon.
+It's still just a proposal, but working on this was very rewarding for me.
+Please have a look the [dedicated project page]({{ site.url }}/amazonia) if you'd like to read more.

-I also co-lead the [Fraunhofer Museum Innovation Network](https://www.iao.fraunhofer.de/de/presseservice/aktuelles/forschungsverbund-als-ideenschmiede-fuer-museen-und-kulturbetriebe.html), a think-tank format that aims at translating research into practical strategies for cultural institutions, contributed to the development of an AI-Regions Benchmark for the Heilbronn-Franken region and have been involved in exploratory work on telepresence robotics in urban contexts.

-I hold a Master of Science in Bioeconomy from the [University of Hohenheim](https://www.uni-hohenheim.de/en), where I wrote my thesis on [The Governance of Nature-Based Solutions](https://drive.google.com/file/d/1U3JRqgkWuD8HYwW8yis7Ijm3_PYSOx-e/view?usp=sharing) (graded 1.0).
-For my master, I was supported by a scholarship from the [Hans-Böckler-Stiftung](https://www.boeckler.de/en/index.htm).
+I studied [Bioeconomy](https://www.uni-hohenheim.de/en/bioeconomy-masters) at the [University of Hohenheim](https://www.uni-hohenheim.de/en) and wrote my master thesis on [The Governance of Nature-based Solutions](https://drive.google.com/file/d/1U3JRqgkWuD8HYwW8yis7Ijm3_PYSOx-e/view?usp=sharing).
+Over time, I moved from the natural sciences toward social sciences and interdisciplinary research.
+A journey I tried to putting into words [in this post]({{ site.url }}/pers-motivation).

-I care about the gaps between research and practice, between daytime planning and nighttime reality, between technological possibility and lived reality.
-If you are working on urban futures, nature-based solutions, immersive technologies for cities or the governance of innovation, I would be happy to connect.
+If you find any of those topics interesting, I'd be glad to hear from you and to get in touch.

 ---